remotesynth/certifiedfreshevents/content/speakers/anca-ghenade.md

 draft: false
 ---

-With seven years of experience as a developer, I transitioned into the Customer Education Engineer role.
-Freshly based in San Francisco, I’m always running—both literally and figuratively—to keep pace with and explore the latest in tech.
+After spending seven years as a Java developer and about two in developer relations, now I’m back to building infrastructure and applications at Postman, where I support the Customer Education team in delivering content and interactive challenges to a broad range of learners.